-- 1.1 All emissions to air shall be free from offensive odour outside the installation boundary, as perceived by the Local Authority inspector and indicated in red on the attached plan marked PPC/167/A. - 1.2 There shall be no emissions of particulate matter noticeable beyond the installation boundary. - 1.3 The concentration of the total particulate matter in the final discharge to air from spray booths 1, 2 and 3 and each of the two ovens shall not exceed 10mg/m. - 1.4 All spray coatings shall be applied using high volume low pressure (HVLP) spraying equipment. - 1.5 The spraying of paint shall only be carried out in the fully enclosed spray booths.
+- 1.1 All emissions to air shall be free from offensive odour outside the installation boundary, as perceived by the Local Authority inspector and indicated in red on the attached plan marked PPC/166/C. - 1.2 All paints, diluents and cleaning solvents used in the process shall comply with the organic solvent specification as detailed in table 4 of the Secretary of State's Guidance Note 6/34b (06). - 1.3 There shall be no emissions of particulate matter noticeable beyond the installation boundary. - 1.4 The concentration of the total particulate matter in the final discharge to air from the Spraymate booth and each of the two Saico combi-booths shall not exceed 10mg/m3. - 1.5 All spray coatings shall be applied using high volume low pressure (HVLP) spraying equipment. - 1.6 The spraying of paint shall only be carried out in the fully enclosed spray booths.
 All of the spray booths shall be fitted with a pressure gauge, an audible alarm and automatic shutdown facility to warn of a booth overpressure situation.
-The alarms fitted to the booths shall be tested at least once a month and any defects rectified before the next use of the booth.
-The results of this testing shall be noted in a logbook showing the date and time of the test along with the details of any corrective action required - 1.6 The introduction of dilution to air to achieve the emission concentration limits in this permit is not permitted.
-Exhaust flow rates should be consistent with the efficient capture of emissions. - 1.7 Particulate emissions from the sanding of vehicles shall be extracted at source by the dust extraction unit and collected into the filter bag dust collection system.
-Filter bags shall be changed as required and securely bagged or stored in enclosed containers whilst awaiting disposal. - 1.8 All paints, diluents and cleaning solvents used in the process shall comply with the organic solvent specification as detailed in Table 4 of the Secretary of State's Guidance Note 6/34b (06). - 1.9 The spray booths shall undergo maintenance and servicing inspections in accordance with the recommendations of the manufacturer.
-The service inspection shall include the testing of the pressure gauge; audible alarm and booth extract shutdown systems installed on the ovens.
-Any faults noted shall be remedied as soon as possible and the booth shall not be used until the necessary remedial action has been completed.
-Service records shall be kept and details the booths serviced, the parts inspected, any faults noted and repairs undertaken.
-These records shall be kept on site for a minimum of 2 years. - 1.10 Emissions from combustion processes shall in normal operation be free from visible smoke and in any case shall not exceed the equivalent of Ringelmann Shade 1 as described in British Standard BS 2742: 1969
+The alarms fitted to the booths shall be tested at least once a month and any defects acted upon before the next use of the booth. - 1.7 The introduction of dilution to air to achieve the emission concentration limits in this permit is not permitted.
+Exhaust flow rates should be consistent with the efficient capture of emissions. - 1.8 Particulate emissions from the sanding of vehicles shall be extracted at source by the Super-Stork dust extraction unit and collected into the filter bag dust collection system.
+Used filter bags shall be changed as required and securely bagged or stored in enclosed containers whilst awaiting disposal. - 1.9 Emissions from combustion processes shall in normal operation be free from visible smoke and in any case shall not exceed the equivalent of Ringelmann Shade 1 as described in British Standard BS 2742: 1969